tianhsky/EZModel/README.md

 ## How it works
 First let's take a look at what it does.

-In ~/app/models/ez_models/, it will generate model files that inherits ActiveRecord::Base
+In ~/app/models/ez_models/, it will generate model files inherit ActiveRecord::Base

 ~/app/models/ez_models/billing_info.rb